 - I was unsure when to use First Letter Only and when to use as-on-release.

-- I was not sure how to link how an artist is displayed on the release and how it is entered in the database (ANV).
+- I was not sure how an artist is displayed on the release and how it is entered in the Database (ANV).

 - I was unsure if I should split a duo or group or use a singular artist profile.